THE SUPPER CLUB

-On the first Thursday of each Month, Songwriters Across Texas hosts the Supper Club.
-At each supper club, a community member is honored for their sacrificial and relentless support for Texas Songwriters.
+On the first Thursday of each month, The Supper Club honors a member of the music community for their sacrificial and relentless support for Texas Songwriters.

 Evangeline Café owner Curtis Clarke is being honored for making his restaurant a home for musicians for the past 16 years.
 Evangeline Cafe proudly offers Cajun-style lunch and dinner in our home-style restaurant, serving Austin, Texas.
 With outdoor patio seating, ample portions, and a relaxed hometown atmosphere Evangeline's is a great place to eat, relax, and listen to some of Austin's finest musicians..